epicgrowers/kcdevice/docs/BOOT_ARCHITECTURE.md

 - [ ] Wait for SENSORS_READY (required)
 - [ ] Wait for NETWORK_READY (optional, with timeout)
 - [ ] Enter normal operation mode

+*Implementation note*: The coordinator now blocks on `SENSORS_READY` but only waits up to 30 seconds for `NETWORK_READY` before proceeding, logging that network services will finish in the background if the timeout expires.

 ### Phase 6: Testing
 - [ ] Test all sensors found (best case)